JamaalDavis/AI-Product-Manager-Nanodegree-Program/2- Build a Model with Google AutoML/README.md

 In this project, I am going to take the next step and build the classification model that would serve as the backbone of this product.
 For this task, I will use Google AutoML.
 In order to appreciate how training data impact models, I will build models with 4 variants of the dataset.

+## The Data  <a name="data"/>

+We'll be using the same Kaggle [Chest x-ray dataset](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) that we used in the [previous project](https://github.com/ErkanHatipoglu/AI-Product-Manager-Nanodegree-Program/tree/main/1-%20Create%20a%20Medical%20Image%20Annotation%20Job).
+We will use the original labels supplied with the data on [Kaggle](https://www.kaggle.com).

 ## Project Structure <a name="structure"/>

 - *Build_a_model_project_files* directory is the root directory.